Types of Degrees Auditing Majors Are Getting

-O*NET surveyed people in occupations related to auditing and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, auditing majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Auditing Majors

 According to O*NET survey takers, a major in auditing should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Economics and Accounting - Knowledge of economic and accounting principles and practices, the financial markets, banking and the analysis and reporting of financial data.